Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 **Q2: Based on the logrotate configuration /etc/logrotate.d/99-websrv-02_cron.conf, what is the log rotation frequency?**

-*See the output for the last question.*
+*Hint: See the output for the last question.*

 <details>
   <summary>Spoiler warning: Answer</summary>